michsarg/CaptureTheFlagWriteup/README.md

+## 3004 Cybersecurity Project
-## 3004 CTF Project: Select Write Ups
+## Capture The Flag: Select Write Ups

 The final project for UWA unit CITS3004 Cybersecurity involved 22 capture the flag challenges.
 I completed all challenges and received full marks but have only included the most unique and interesting challenges here.
 The full set of CTF challenges is available at https://github.com/Ccamm/CITS3004-Project